AMSP-04/NETN-ORG/NETN-ORG.md

 Units and equipment items in NETN-ORG have both an `EntityType` attribute and a `SymbolId` attribute.
 The `EntityType` attribute indicates the type of model to use in the simulation.
 The `SymbolId` is a representation of the simulated entity as a 2D symbol on a map.
 In some cases, the symbol selected may indicate a different type of entity compared to the simulation `EntityType`.
 The SISO standard SISO-REF-010 (Reference for Enumerations for Simulation Interoperability) provides a standard set of entity type enumeration values.
 Federation agreements and mapping of entity types to simulation models may be developed to complement and override the standard enumerations.

 The NETN-ORG objects represent data used for (re-)initialization of ground truth objects such as NETN-Physical Platforms and NETN-MRM Aggregate entities.
 The initial value of the NETN-ORG object attributes can be used by federates to perform initial registration and update of ground-truth objects.
-Note that each federate will interpret these values and perform their internal initialization which might include approximations, adjustments etc. E.g. an equipment item representing a ground vehicle can be located in water or inside buildings/trees.
+Note that each federate will interpret these values and perform their internal initialization which might include approximations, adjustments etc. E.g. an equipment item that is representing a ground vehicle can be located in water or inside buildings/trees.
 Therefore the initial value of the corresponding ground-truth platform can be adjusted by the federate.

 Subsequent updates of NETN-ORG objects with an associated ground-truth representation in the federation execution should be considered a re-initialization of the ground-truth object.
 A federate with current modelling responsibility of a ground-truth object must perform the re-initialization based on the updated unit or equipment item attribute values.
 Federation agreements should specify any limitation as to which NETN-ORG object attributes are allowed to be updated during the federation execution.

 Snapshots of the simulation ground-truth can be made at any point during the federation execution but preferably in a paused state when there is no advancement of simulation time.
 The snapshot is an update of all NETN-ORG objects to reflect the current simulated ground-truth state, e.g. unit locations and relationships in NETN-ORG are updated.

 The initial allocation of modelling responsibility of NETN-ORG objects (unit, equipment item, installation) in the federation is represented by Federate Application, which associates specific federates with NETN-ORG objects.
-As noted earlier, during the federation execution the modeling responsibility may change and another federate may be come responsible for modelling a certain unit and/or child units.
+As noted earlier, during the federation execution the modelling responsibility may change, and another federate may become responsible for modelling a particular unit or child units.

 ### Unit